ja-shuvro/jobify/README.md

 ## Acknowledgements

-- **Node.js** - JavaScript runtime.
+- **Node.js** - JavaScript runtime for building the backend.
 - **Express.js** - Web framework for building APIs.
-- **JWT** - Authentication solution.
+- **JWT** - Authentication solution for secure sessions.
-- **MongoDB** - Databases for storing user and job data.
+- **MongoDB** - NoSQL database for storing data.
-- **Redis** - Caching mechanism.
+- **Bcryptjs** - Secure password hashing and verification.
+- **Mongoose** - Object Data Modeling (ODM) for MongoDB schemas.

 ---

-### Explanation:
+### Updates:

-- **Introduction**: Provides an overview of the project and what it does.
-- **Features**: Lists the key features of the application.
-- **Tech Stack**: Describes the technologies used for both backend and database.
-- **Installation**: Provides detailed steps for setting up the project on your local machine.
-- **API Endpoints**: Lists the key API endpoints for user authentication and job-related actions.
+- Added role-based user authentication with JWT (users and companies).
-- **Contributing**: Instructions for contributing to the project.
-- **License**: The project is open-source and follows the MIT License.
-- **Acknowledgements**: Mentions the technologies used in the project.
+- API now supports pagination for job listings.

 ---

-You can adjust it according to your project setup and personal preferences!
+Feel free to modify this further based on your project setup and any additional features you want to highlight!